-This hierarchical technique, incorporating some kind of temporal constraint, is quite useful in order to appropriately rank the significance of acoustic events.
-The final target segmentation can be automatically extracted [8] by appropriate pattern recognition techniques whose aim is that of finding the optimal segmentation path given the dendrogram structure and the target phonemic transcription, but also with minimal human intervention, which is limited exclusively on fixing the vertical point determining the final target segmentation (corresponding to that found on the horizontal line built on this point), and eventually deleting over-segmentation landmarks forced by this choice.
+The final target segmentation can be automatically extracted [7] by appropriate pattern recognition techniques the aim of which is to find the optimal segmentation path given the dendrogram structure and the target phonemic transcription of the input sentence, but also with minimal human intervention, which is limited exclusively on fixing the vertical point determining the final target segmentation (corresponding to that found on the horizontal line built on this point), and eventually deleting over-segmentation landmarks forced by this choice.
 Even when using the above described manual intervention, segmentation marks are always automatically positioned by the system and never adjusted by hand.
-Nevertheless, the manual positioning of segmentation boundaries is always permitted by SLAM whenever this should be requested by the user.
-As for the computation complexity, MLS algorithm is able to instantaneously analyse speech signal. due to the fact that it does not make use of the entire utterance for emitting segmentation hypotheses but it shows instead a local behaviour.
+Nevertheless, the manual positioning of segmentation boundaries is always permitted to the user should this be requested in special cases.
+As for the computation complexity of the MLS algorithm, considering the fact that it does not make use of the entire utterance for emitting segmentation hypotheses but that it shows a local behaviour, it is capable of analysing the speech signal virtually instantaneously.